therkildsen-lab/user-guide/content/docs/Programming/r-commandline.md

 ### write code as usual
 After this initial setup, you can use `threads` and `vcf` as normal and write out as simple or as complicated of a script as required.
 If you need to create plots, you will probably want to use `png()` or `ggsave()` to have the script take care of saving the plots.
-You can likewise write any tables/text/etc. to files as per usual.
+You can likewise write any tables/text/etc. to files as you would usually do.
 In all, our `estimateHET` script will look
 like:

 ```r {filename="final script"}